Frudawski/LightingToolbox/README.md

 - Image functions
 - Measurement functions

+The Lighting Toolbox contains various reference spectra provided by the Commission International d’Éclairage (CIE – International Commission on Illumination).
+The reference data is sourced from the CIE and permission to use the data in the Lighting Toolbox was granted.
+Any errors in the data set or in results generated with the Lighting Toolbox are not in the liability of the CIE nor me, see licence.

 ## LigthingToolbox setup:
 **MATLAB:**
 1. Download the Lighting Toolbox and move it to a location of your choice.